getgud-io/cpp-getgud-sdk/README.md

 4. `Attack` - Whenever a player initiates any action that might cause damage, now or in the future.
 Examples: shooting, throwning a granade, planting a bomb, swinging a sword.
 5. `Damage` - Whenever a player recieves any damage, from players or the environment.
 6. `Heal` - Whenever is player is healed.

-## What Does The SDK Allows You to Do

-- Send live Game data to Getgud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
-- Send Reports about historical matches
-- Send or update your player information to Getgud

 ## Getting Started